 - Step 3: Bend your back forward and hold the neck in a neutral position.
 The dumbbells must always be under your chest with your elbow bent slightly.

-- Step 4: Move your arms out till they are to the floor.
+- Step 4: Move your arms out till they are parallel to the floor.
 Only move your shoulders while doing this step.